Who are Contemporary Catholics?

 Because doctrine can cause division, the White Robed Monks only asks that we follow Christ’s two commandments: to love God and to love one another as He loved us, wholly and completely.

 Those who come to the White Robed Monks in tears move forward rejoicing after experiencing loving acceptance.
 If you have been rejected because of a previous marriage, you are welcome here.
 If now you can’t believe the religion taught you as a child but still want a sacramental relationship with God, here is your home.
 If there are barriers in your relationship with God, then we wish to be with you in loving compassion.
 With roots in the Old Catholic tradition, the White Robed Monks offers the Contemporary Catholic a home filled with acceptance and compassion.
-As the presence of the White Robed Benedictine Network in Virginia, we are here for you.
+As the presence of the White Robed Benedictine Network in Illinois, we are here for you.

 For more detailed discussion about Catholicism you may wish to peruse these pages: